Facilities: An Update (February 11, 2019)

 - We heard a preference for maintaining our commitment to small neighborhood elementary schools (over a model of enlarging three of our elementary schools).
 This would likely require the construction of a seventh elementary school on currently owned or future-acquired property.

 - We did NOT hear a consensus about relocating fifth-graders to the elementary schools.
-However, since returning fifth-grade to elementary schools had previously arisen as a strong preference, we will remain open to furthering this conversation.
+However, returning fifth-grade to elementary schools had previously arisen as a strong preference in prior community surveys and meetings.
+This would require a preschool center and the remodeling of Buford for 6th- through 8th-graders.
+Elementary capacity would still need to be addressed.

 - We heard interest in combining our capacity needs and our modernization needs.
 If we can identify solutions that both expand capacity and modernize our facilities, there is support for a greater investment that would provide our community with a bigger return.